 At least once every three years every district and city in New Zealand is revalued to set the values that the council will use to charge the rates for the next three years.
-The Horowhenua District has been revalued for Rating purposes, with new rateable valuations for properties sent out in late 2016 (from 17 October 2016).
+The Horowhenua District has been revalued for rating purposes, with new rateable valuations for properties due out from 11 November 2019.

-The new values will be used by Horowhenua District Council to determine rating from 1 July 2017.
-The current and new rateable valuations are available to view on our Rating Information Database.
+The new values will be used by Horowhenua District Council to determine rating from 1 July 2020.

 The valuation has two components:

 - Capital Value reflects the value if it was sold on the effective date of 1 August 2019 and includes the value of improvements such as houses etc;

 - Land Value reflects the expected sale price of the land as if it was bare, with no improvements.

 There is a formal objection process that you can use to challenge the valuation if you feel that it is not correct.
 Details of the process will be contained with the Notice.